 Much more information on Wakaf needs to be published and promoted so that Muslims realise what they can do and can achieve.

 In adherence to the will of the Wakaf contributors (Wakif), we also disburse to foreign countries (usually the Wakif’s country of origin or holy sites i.e. Mecca & Medina).
-This makes up 13% to date.
+This makes up about 13% to date.

 The beneficiaries are varied in accordance to Wakif’s discretion stated in their respective will.
 Syed Omar Bin Ali Aljunied, is one such Wakif where he not only Wakaf the Omar Kg Melaka Mosque, but also Bencoolen Mosque and its properties.